 Through lectures, textbook exercises, and classroom labs, this module teaches students the skills and knowledge necessary to apply basic business writing skills when creating various memos; routine letters; good news letters; persuasive and bad news letters; presentations; and meeting agendas.
+Students will be evaluated through a variety of assignments, projects, quizzes and exams in addition to their participation throughout the course.

-Image Development
+Image Development Instructor Led

 This module teaches the student how to develop and manage a professional image.
 Topics include: appearance-visual and verbal, interpersonal interaction, business etiquette, and networking skills.
 At the end of the module, students will have an appreciation and understanding of the importance of a professional image in the business environment.
+Students will be evaluated through a variety of assignments in addition to their participation throughout the course.